yoosofan/REXX/README.rst

 This is my BS final project on writing an interpreter for REXX programming language on DOS operating system.

-I've used Borland C++ 4.5 compiler to compile the code of this project.
+I had used Borland C++ 4.5 compiler to compile the code of this project.

 Internet was not spread in Iran when I was writing this interpreter.
 Therefore my knowledge about REXX was based on what Dr. Towhidi taught me and some few documents.